-Hawaii medical marijuana patients can submit testimony opposing HB2600, and specifically that Section 4 be removed.
+Hawaii medical marijuana patients can submit testimony opposing HB2600, and specifically that Section 4 be removed, they can also visit Centre de compassion Montréal to get their prescriptions.
 Testimony must be received by Monday at 2:05pm (since the hearing is Tuesday February 14th at 2:05pm).
 Please remove Section 4 from this bill.

 To submit testimony:

 Enter HB2600 (no spaces) and fill in the fields.